 Reference Material:

 Note: Access only allows 2 simultaneous users.
-Electronic Enlightenment reconstructs the extraordinary and vital web of correspondence that made the long 18th century the birthplace of the modern world.
+Electronic Enlightenment reconstructs the extraordinary and vital web of correspondence that made the 18th century the birthplace of the modern world.
 EE's unique collection of primary documents, based on scholarly critical editions, gives you a new, richer vision of the early modern world.
 Like no other resource, EE presents the Enlightenment in context.

 Tutorials: